 Dr. William Greene and Dr. Wendell Turner at Lakeshore Surgical Center specialize in Tubal Ligation Reversal’s for patients who want to get pregnant again following sterilization surgery.
 Patient’s from all over the country and all over the world travel to our facility in Georgia because of their surgical expertise in Tubal Reversals.

-Dr. Greene and Dr. Turner, to our knowledge, are the only doctor’s to reverse the Essure procedure and successfully have patients get pregnant.
-In the past couple of years we have had an increasing amount of requests from patients wanting to have their Essure devices removed.
+Dr. Greene and Dr. Turner, to our knowledge, were the first doctor’s to reverse the Essure procedure and successfully have patients get pregnant.
+But we are finding that not all patients are wanting their Essure devices removed in order to conceive again.

-The first thing for patients to know is that we do not know if removal of these devices will change anyone in any significant way.
-We have an all-inclusive surgical fee of $4500.00 for this procedure, to read more about what is included in this price please see the “Essure Removal Pricing” page.
+We have an all-inclusive surgical fee of $5500.00 for this procedure, to read more about what is included in this price please see the “Essure Removal Pricing” page.

 Dr. Greene and Dr. Turner are the leading experts in Essure Reversal to restore fertility and what we are now offering is essentially half of that operation, microsurgical removal of the Essure without reimplantation of the tubes.
 This operation would remove the Essure device without restoring the patient’s fertility.